-Keep America Safe: Tell Congress to Fully Fund the CDC Injury Center
+Tell Congress to Fully Fund the CDC Injury Center

 The CDC National Center for Injury Prevention and Control is America’s leader in preventing overdose, suicide, drowning, brain injuries, and more.
 That’s why Congress fully funded its lifesaving work in FY26, directly supporting and serving local communities, families, veterans, and first responders.
 However, due to staffing cuts over the last year, the Center must carry out its full mission with only half its prevention experts on the job.

-We need your help to ask Congress to:
+We need you to ask Congress to:

-Protect $761 million in critical funding for the Injury Center again in FY27.
+• Protect $761 million in critical funding for the Injury Center again in FY27.

-Exercise its oversight authority to ensure appropriated funds are used to fully staff the Injury Center as intended.
+• Exercise its oversight authority to ensure appropriated funds are used to fully staff the Injury Center as intended.

 Here’s what you can do